 A: It is in the best interest of each local government to have an approved plan prior to the start of the metro convene meetings.
-However, it is up to each Metro WIP if it wishes to entertain projects identified in a draft plan or plan amendment awaiting approval.
+However, it is up to each Metro partnership if it wishes to entertain projects identified in a draft plan or plan amendment awaiting approval.
 However, a plan must be approved and locally adopted prior to the submittal of the budget request to BWSR.
-Note that if a work plan is not approved by BWSR by March 30, 2021, the funds will no longer be available to the WIP and the funds would be redistributed through the WBIF Program.
+Note that if a work plan is not approved by BWSR by March 30, 2023, the funds will no longer be available to the partnership and the funds would be redistributed through the WBIF Program.

 Q23: Are cities and townships within the TCMA eligible for this funding?

 A: Cities and townships with approved local water plans under MINN.
 STAT.
 103B.235 are eligible to receive funds.
 Note that eligible activities (as defined by WBIF Policy) must be identified in the implementation section of a state approved, locally adopted comprehensive watershed management plan developed under MINN.
 STAT. §103B.801, watershed management plan required under §103B.231, metropolitan groundwater plan authorized under §103B.255, or metro soil and water conservation district enhanced plan identified in the “Metro SWCD Enhanced Comprehensive Plan Options Guidance Document” and authorized under §103C.331.